Best Things To Do This Weekend In Orange County - October 27

 Irvine, CA 92618

-The Great Park of Irvine is a wonderful open space in Orange County.
-It also makes one of a particularly scenic backdrop for a farmer’s market.
-Lined with dozens of vendors offering everything from fresh produce to prepared foods to handcrafted goods, this Sunday morning stroll through the park is one of a kind.
+Lined with dozens of vendors offering everything from fresh produce to prepared foods to handcrafted goods, this Sunday morning stroll through Orange County Great Park to get some good finds.
 Giving guests the ability to enjoy the park and maybe get some grocery shopping out of the way, this is a perfect way to round out your weekend.